 The focus on accurate program cost estimates has become increasingly important due to decreasing transportation funding and increasing costs.
-As of June 30, 2014, 411 road and bridge projects were completed in fiscal year 2014 at a cost of \$1.592 billion.
-This represents a deviation of -7.64 percent or \$132 million less than the programmed cost of \$1.724 billion.
-Of the 411 road and bridge projects completed, 69 percent were completed within or below budget.
-In comparison, 70 percent of projects were completed within or below budget as of the same date a year ago.
-The largest component of project savings comes from award savings, at 59 percent.
-Engineering and miscellaneous savings (right of way, utilities and other costs) represent 38 and 29 percent, respectively.
-Construction-phase costs were 26 percent over what was awarded.
-The final FY 2014 value will be presented in the October 2014 Tracker.
-There may be projects that have adjustments pending, which could cause a slight change in the values presented here.
+As of March 31, 2014, 294 projects had been completed in fiscal year 2014 at a cost of \$719 million.
+This represents a deviation of -11.3 percent or \$91 million less than the programmed cost of \$810 million.
+Of the 294 projects completed, 71 percent were completed within or below budget.
+In comparison, 72 percent of projects were completed within or below budget as of the same date a year ago.
+The largest component of project savings comes from award savings, at 91 percent.
+Engineering and miscellaneous (right of way, utilities and other costs) savings represent 18 and 11 percent, respectively.
+Construction phase costs were 20 percent over what was awarded.

-In addition, 53 multimodal projects were completed for a cost of \$31.83 million, -5.26 percent or \$1.77 million less than the programmed cost of \$33.60 million.
-130 local public agency projects were completed for a cost of \$71.83 million, -11.51 percent or \$9.34 million less than the programmed cost of \$81.17 million.
+In addition, 41 Multimodal projects were completed for a cost of \$29.2 million, -3.5 percent or \$1 million less than the programmed cost of \$30.2 million.
+And 110 Local Public Agency projects were completed for a cost of \$55.2 million, -13.7 percent or \$9 million less than the programmed cost of \$64 million.

 MoDOT uses this historical data as a guide for programming future projects.
 In FY 2014, MoDOT added 10 percent of available funding for highway and bridge construction awards or \$68.5 million worth of projects in anticipation of award savings.
-However, awards for FY 2014 were 1 percent higher than programmed.
-Consequently, the 2015-2019 STIP was developed assuming no award savings.
+However, award savings to date for FY 2014 are averaging only 1 percent.
+Future programming assumptions will be revised downward to reflect this trend.